liam-wiltshire/talks/hackthesystem/content.md

 - Checkout and payments platform in the gaming space
 - We do all the boring 'business' - 100 int'l payment methods, tax, compliance, AML, so our partners can focus on what they do best - making awesome games and experiences
+- In my earlier career, I was described as a hacker - I was fast, and my code got the job done, but ..... maybe I wouldn't admit to having written it a month later!

-- For the context of this talk, when we refer to a 'hack' or 'hacker', we're referring to the type that is involved in system vulnerabilities, breaking into systems etc - not the developer sort!
+- For the context of this talk however, when we refer to a 'hack' or 'hacker', we're referring to the type that is involved in system vulnerabilities, breaking into systems etc - not the developer sort!

 ---